 Another plus about this film is that you could make the entire thing yourself using programs you can buy at most software retail stores.
 State-of-the-art it ain't.
 That's bullshit!

 Still, the movie starts out impressively.
-With no more exposition than a year, and a location, the movie begins with a boy trapped and asleep inside a metal cocoon.
+With no more exposition than a year and a location, the movie begins with a boy trapped and asleep inside a metal cocoon.
 He wakes up to find himself attached to a bunch of tubes inside the machine (THE MATRIX anyone?).
 A girl's voice is asking for help from somewhere, possibly inside his head, so he utterly destroys his confines.
-He doesn't know who he is or where he is.
+He doesn't know who he is or where he is or even how he just did what he did.
 The destruction killed some people and a shadowy survivor tells him to get back into whatever the hell it was that he blew up into a million pieces.
 I don't know how this order was supposed to be followed, but the stranger addresses our hero (?) by name, calling him Rion.

 We made a computer and called it Dorothy.
 Dorothy is made not of chips and wires but of an artificial cellular construct that can replicate, replace, and improve itself.
 She has her own kinda DNA code that is similar, but not quite, like our own.

 Why didn't Dorothy make herself impervious to a computer virus?
-I mean, she creates her own coding, its not like she has to accept all executables, and she's had five years to do it.
+I mean, she creates her own coding (in seconds.
+Creating fully functional self aware humanoid Galerians was a walk in the park for Dot).
+It's not like she has to accept all executables, and she's had five years mke herself immune.
 Rion, by the way, has the executable in his head that will allow Lillia's virus program to work.
 Now how can it be a virus program if it can't launch itself?
 Make sense?
 Yeah, I didn't think so.
 Anyway.

 So Birdman and the evil fat kid, named Rainheart, go after Rion.
 Each one is basically the End boss of their particular level and this really follows rote.
 The entire movie plays out like one long video game except you don't get to play it.
 And when Rion destroys an End Boss, he gets more exposition.
 The End Bosses, which are the Galerians, are victims themselves, and at the moment of death they freely offer advice and info to Rion that will help him succeed in the next level.